zephontech/SPAngularPluginDemo/README.md

 This example is a simpler version of the Todo Plugin example provided by SailPoint Compass group.
-Some of the videos we also too cmplicated.
+Some of the videos were also too complicated.

 How to add custom attributes to the ManagedAttribute table. https://community.sailpoint.com/t5/IdentityIQ-Wiki/Creating-a-extended-attribute-on-certification-item-and/ta-p/200449